hippiehunter/dblbook/src/io/isam.md

 ```

 **Basics of READS**:
-- The `READS` statement is designed to retrieve the next sequential record from a file, based on the collating sequence of the index of reference.
+- The READS statement is designed to retrieve the next sequential record from a file, based on the collating sequence of the index of reference.
 This means that it reads records in either ascending or descending order, depending on the key's ordering.

-**Navigating Through Records**:
+**Navigating through records**:
-- `READS` is particularly adept at navigating through records in a file, moving logically from one record to the next.
-It maintains a context of 'next record', established through operations like `READ`, `FIND`.
+- READS is particularly adept at navigating through records in a file, moving logically from one record to the next.
+It maintains a context of "next record," established through operations like READ and FIND.
-- `READS` does not perform any filtering or matching it simply reads the next record in the file based on the order of the key that was used to position it.
-If you want to stop reading records after the criteria is no longer matching you'll need to do that checking manually against the data area or use the Select class.
+- READS does not perform any filtering or matching; it simply reads the next record in the file based on the order of the key that was used to position it.
+If you want to stop reading records after the criteria is no longer matching, you'll need to check manually against the data area or use the Select class.

-**Directional Reading**:
+**Directional reading**:
-- With the `DIRECTION` qualifier, `READS` offers the ability traverse records in reverse order.
-In the distant past before this functionality, keys needed to be declared reverse order in order to support this access pattern, so you may still see files where there are two keys that differ only by the declared order.
+- With the `DIRECTION` qualifier, READS offers the ability to traverse records in reverse order.
+In the distant past before this functionality existed, keys had to be declared reverse order to support this access pattern, so you may still see files where there are two keys that differ only by the declared order.

-### Error Handling and Record Locking
+### Error handling and record locking

-**Handling EOF and Errors**:
+**Handling EOF and errors**:
-- When `READS` encounters the end (or beginning, in case of reverse reading) of the file, it triggers an “End of file” error (`$ERR_EOF`).
+- When READS encounters the end (or beginning, when reverse reading) of the file, it triggers an “End of file” error (\$ERR_EOF).
 This error sets the current record position to undefined, so it's important to handle it appropriately.
-This can be done by checking for the `$ERR_EOF` error and taking appropriate action, such as exiting the loop or performing cleanup operations.
+This can be done by checking for the \$ERR_EOF error and taking appropriate action, such as exiting the loop or performing cleanup operations.

-**Record Locking**:
+**Record locking**:
-- In update mode, `READS` automatically locks the retrieved record, ensuring that the data remains consistent during any subsequent update operations.
+- In update mode, READS automatically locks the retrieved record, ensuring that the data remains consistent during any subsequent update operations.
 TODO: rewrite This automatic locking is crucial in scenarios where data integrity is paramount, particularly in multi-user environments.

-### Best Practices and Considerations
+### Best practices and considerations
-Consider using Select instead of READS for sequential access especially if you need to filter the records you're reading.
+Consider using Select instead of READS for sequential access, especially if you need to filter the records you're reading.
 Select is covered in more detail later in this chapter.
 TODO: there are more best practices for READS to cover here

-## Repositioning, Checking for Existence, or Targeted Locking
+## Repositioning, checking for existence, or targeted locking
-The `FIND` statement is designed to position the pointer to a specific record in a file, setting the stage for its subsequent retrieval.
-Unlike the `READ` statement, which fetches the record's data immediately, `FIND` simply locates the record, allowing the next `READS` statement on the same channel to retrieve it.
+The FIND statement is designed to position the pointer to a specific record in a file, setting the stage for its subsequent retrieval.
+Unlike the READ statement, which fetches the record's data immediately, FIND simply locates the record, allowing the next READS statement on the same channel to retrieve it.

 ```
 FIND(channel[, record][, key_spec][, GETRFA:new_rfa][, KEYNUM:krf_spec]